crossminer/scava-docs/docs/development/Development-Guidelines.md

 The partner in charge of managing the development of a component will be free to organize the content of the corresponding subdirectory in any way as long as the following standard ﬁles/directories are contained in the component folder:

-* readme.md.
-This ﬁle will contain the entry-point to all documentation for the component.
+* `readme.md` : this ﬁle will contain the entry-point to all documentation for the component.
-* Jenkinsfile: In order to compile the component, run tests, etc on the CI server.
+* `Jenkinsfile`: in order to compile the component, run tests, etc on the CI server.
-* test: this is a folder containing the unit and/or integration tests.
+* `test`: this is a folder containing the unit and/or integration tests.

 As a reference, please have a look at https://github.com/crossminer/scava/tree/master/knowledge-base

+The following items are typical practices when applying CI:
+* Maintain a code repository
+* Automate the build
+* Make the build self-testing
+* Everyone commits to the baseline every day
+* Every commit (to baseline) should be built
+* Keep the build fast
+* Test in a clone of the production environment
+* Make it easy to get the latest deliverables
+* Everyone can see the results of the latest build
+* Automate deployment

 ## Communication and collaboration means